3.4 MTSS, RtI, PBIS, and Behavior Supports

 |---|---|---|

-| Tier 1 | Strong core instruction and universal PBIS routines for all students | Are most students responding? |
+| Tier 1 | Strong core instruction and universal PBIS routines for all students | Are about 80% of students responding? |

-| Tier 2 | Targeted small-group intervention or check-in support | Is the student improving faster with added support? |
+| Tier 2 | Targeted small-group intervention or check-in/check-out support | Is the student improving faster with the added support? |

-| Tier 3 | Intensive individualized intervention with frequent monitoring | What specific plan is needed now? |
+| Tier 3 | Intensive, individualized intervention with frequent monitoring | What specific plan is needed now? |

-| Referral consideration | Team reviews multiple data sources and rights | Is evaluation needed despite intervention? |
+| Referral consideration | Team reviews multiple data sources and procedural rights | Is a special education evaluation needed despite intervention? |

 PBIS and behavior support